Home

 Drain Pan

-Please buy a real drain pan or use and old metal pot.
+Please buy a real drain pan or use an old metal pot.
 Do not use a plastic dish from your last barbecue or a cat litter pan just because its cheaper.
 Many plastics are not chemical resistant.
 They are not designed to contain gasoline and other engine fluids.

 If you drain engine fluids into a non chemical resistant pan it will soften and could collapse when you try to pick it up.
 Carb clean or gasoline could eat a hole right through the pan and then you will have a mess on your hands.